 Finding a dream home is exciting.
 My wife and I look through listings all the time, even when we're not in the market.
 With that in mind, just because you may be able to afford a dream home on paper, doesn't mean it's the best idea.
-How do you know, though?
+When determining how much house you and your husband or wife can afford, there's several things to take into consideration.

-In this post, I'll provide many things you should take into consideration when you ask yourself, “How much house can I afford?”
+In this post, I'll provide many things you should take into consideration when you ask yourself, “How much house can I afford to live comfortably?”
 Read on for details for:

 - What a calculator will provide you